mundyreimer/mundyreimer.github.io/posts_in_progress/sketches/2020-09-10-better-number-systems.md

 ---

-TL;DR - base 60, base 12, modulus, prime number based systems, geometric systems
+TL;DR - base 60, base 12, modulus, prime number based systems, geometric systems, maybe even link to a review of the foundations + philosophy of maths series

 ---